csugda/Altair/Project Altair.md

 * 10/1/2018
   * Map that can have towers placed on it.
   * Enemy pathfinder.
-  * Complete tower and enemy concept art.
+  * Complete tower enemy, and environment concept art.

 ### Phase 2